The Art of Sharpening Damascus Kitchen Knives: A Comprehensive Guide for Kitchen Hobbyists

 The Sharpening Process

-Starting from the base of the blade, slide the knife across the stone in a smooth, sweeping motion, as if you're trying to slice off a thin layer from the stone.
-Repeat this process until you've sharpened the entire length of the blade.
+Sharpen the blade: Using moderate pressure, slide the blade across the stone in a sweeping motion, as if you're trying to slice a thin layer off the stone.
+Repeat this process until you can feel a 'burr' or rough edge on the opposite side.

 Maintaining Your Damascus Kitchen Knives